pocha/commu-sqs/README.md

 ![Message pending to be sent on the server](images/message-pending.png)
 ![Logs showing GCM sent](images/gcm-sent.png)

+#### For your app

+You do not need to incorporate all of the server parts.
+Your own server could push the data to SQS.
+You can use my server as daemon that scans for data in your SQS queues that are unfetched & then sends GCM.

+The `app/controllers/endpoint_controllers.rb` & `lib/daemons/monitor_queue.rb` is important.
+The other Messages controller is just for the purpose of showing the whole stuff in action.

+From the app side, make sure you do a http call to my server when the app registers app & gcm id.
+The server stores it & uses the gcm id to send the GCM push.

+## Attribution

+A large part of MessageService.java code in the Android app is taken from the Localoye Android app.
+I did this project while I was trying to evaluate to work with them.

 Let me know how you like it by dropping me a word at [@pocha](http://twitter.com/pocha) :-)